Diana-MND1996/microsimulation-cerebralpalsy/README.md

 **Microsimulation modeling in R for pediatric patients with cerebral palsy.**

 This GitHub repository provides the code explained in the paper:
-Nova Díaz Diana Marcela, Aguilar Albesa Sergio, Eduardo Sánchez Iriso Cost-Effectiveness of Complementary and Alternative Therapies for Children with Cerebral Palsy:
-Evidence from Real-World Data and Microsimulation Modelling
+Nova Díaz Diana Marcela, Aguilar Albesa Sergio, Eduardo Sánchez Iriso Cost-Effectiveness of Complementary and Alternative Therapies for Children with Cerebral Palsy:Evidence from Real-World Data and Microsimulation Modelling

 This repository includes the R scripts used to perform a cost-effectiveness analysis of complementary and alternative therapies (CAT) in children with cerebral palsy (CP).
 The analysis uses real-world clinical data collected from our study population and applies a microsimulation model at the individual level to evaluate the long-term outcomes of these therapies in patients with CP.